ansys/pyoptislang/doc/source/user_guide/index.rst

-While the current capabilities provided by PyOptiSLang are limited, you can overcome use the :func:`run_python_script() <ansys.optislang.core.optislang.Optislang.run_python_script>` or :func:`run_python_file() <ansys.optislang.core.optislang.Optislang.run_python_file>` method in the :class:`Optislang <ansys.optislang.core.optislang.Optislang>` class.
+While the current capabilities provided by PyOptiSLang are limited, you can use the :func:`run_python_script() <ansys.optislang.core.optislang.Optislang.run_python_script>` or :func:`run_python_file() <ansys.optislang.core.optislang.Optislang.run_python_file>` method in the :class:`Optislang <ansys.optislang.core.optislang.Optislang>` class to overcome its limitations.
 For example, you can run optiSLang Python API commands to create and edit nodes, parameters, and more.
 For more information, see :ref:`ref_run_python`.